angrybacon/doomsday-wiki/markdown/articles/2023/03/01/megacy.md

 #### Game 1

 Sahar is on the play.
-I keep a hand that casts a turn 1 DD, but has no turn 0 interaction.
-Sahar plays a turn 1 :card[Elite Spellbinder] and snags my DD.
+I keep a hand that casts a turn 1 Dd, but has no turn 0 interaction.
+Sahar plays a turn 1 :card[Elite Spellbinder] and snags my Dd.
 I cantrip trying to find another one, which I do.
 On turn 2 she plays an :card[Archon of Emeria].
 I look at the Dark Ritual and fetchland in my hand and my heart sinks a bit.
-I'm getting chunked for 5 a turn, and I can't assemble the mana to cast DD fast enough.
+I'm getting chunked for 5 a turn, and I can't assemble the mana to cast Dd fast enough.

 #### Game 2

-I keep a hand with DD, Petal, Land, FoW, Subtlety, Brainstorm and Street Wraith.
+I keep a hand with Dd, Petal, Land, FoW, Subtlety, Brainstorm and Street Wraith.
 I lead with SW cycle (into something irrelevant &mdash; Edge maybe?), into land, Petal.
 On her turn 1 Sahar goes Sol Land into Chalice on 1, and I have to decide whether to counter.
-My thinking is that I need to cast the Brainstorm to maximize my chance of casting the DD, so I choose to counter Chalice.
+My thinking is that I need to cast the Brainstorm to maximize my chance of casting the Dd, so I choose to counter Chalice.
 Sahar then plays Petal, Petal, Thalia.
-I elect not to cast my Brainstorm as it would mean cashing in my Petal and putting me further away from casting DD.
-Sahar then plays an Elite Spellbinder and takes the DD anyway.
+I elect not to cast my Brainstorm as it would mean cashing in my Petal and putting me further away from casting Dd.
+Sahar then plays an Elite Spellbinder and takes the Dd anyway.
 I'm again getting hit for 5 a turn, and I'm dead a few turns later.

 We hug it out, and I go to collect my prize which is a very nice Revised